HEIDI LEE DOUGLAS

 Endangered Animal Spawns Contagion Horror Short!

-Australian Writer/Director Heidi Lee Douglas’ contagion short Devil Woman premiered on Alter this week after a festival run that saw it lap the globe from Fantasia to Fright Fest, Morbido to Monsterfest and onto Bucheon International Fantastic Film Festival.
+Australian Writer/Director Heidi Lee Douglas’ contagion short Devil Woman premiered on Alter after a festival run that saw it lap the globe from Fantasia to Fright Fest, Morbido to Monsterfest and onto Bucheon International Fantastic Film Festival.
 Devil Woman has taken on new meaning with recent world events, where an endangered animal spawning a deadly contagion is now a story-line humanity is tragically living through with Covid-19.

 “Devil Woman is definitely a cautionary tale, but I honestly didn’t expect it to mirror real life as much as it is”, says Douglas from Sydney Australia.